How Much Does it Cost to Refinance a Mortgage?

 Keep them in mind, as well.

-You can also try and negotiate your mortgage refinancing costs.
+You can also try and negotiate your refinancing costs.
 Some lenders may waive certain refinancing fees, such as application or origination fees.

 When Should You Refinance Your Mortgage?